Attorney: There is no evidence Strauss-Kahn knew women at sex parties were paid

 Strauss-Kahn was formally warned Monday that he is under investigation for “aggravated pimping” for accusations that he participated in a prostitution ring, prosecutors said.

-Strauss-Kahn is now at a point in the French legal system that comes after an arrest and before formal charges are filed.
+Strauss-Kahn is now at a point in the French legal system that comes after an arrest and before charges.

 The description of the alleged crime as “aggravated” means it took place on a regular and involved basis, and “pimping” means facilitating a prostitution operation, not just being a customer.